obsidianmd/obsidian-help/en/Plugins/Daily notes.md

 > [!tip]
 > If you prefer to have your daily notes in a separate folder, you can set the **New file location** under plugin options to change where Obsidian creates new daily notes.
+> For example you can use the format **[Journal]/YYYY/MMMM/YYYY-MMM-DD** to sort your journal notes by year and month in a custom folder called Journal.
+> To learn more about date formatting check out [momentJS-formatting](https://momentjs.com/docs/#/displaying/format/)

 ## Create a daily note from template